akhaled01/ITNE352-LAB/README.md

-# Lab 1 ITNE352
+# Lab 2 ITNE352

-This project is a CSV parser specifically for Employee_data.csv
+This project is a UDP server that runs a  CSV parser specifically for Employee_data.csv

-## To run this project

-1. Clone this repo
-2. run `./run.sh`

 > It is preferable to use linux for running this project

 ## Libraries Used

-1. rich (for terminal UI)
-2. csv (for csv file operations)
+1. `csv` (for csv file operations)
+2. `socket` (for UDP socket Manipulation)

 ### Done by Abdulrahman Idrees - 202200729